 U.S. Army Criminal Investigation laboratory History

-In addition to the three Regular Army Crime Laboratories, there were at least three Army Reserve Laboratories; the 379th MP Laboratory (CI), in Washington, DC; the 498th Laboratory (CI), in Wichita, KS; and, the 380th MP Detachment (Crime Lab), Oakland Army Base, Oakland, CA. These laboratories trained and maintained professional relationships with the laboratory at Fort Gordon.
+In addition to the three Regular Army Crime Laboratories, there were at least three Army Reserve Laboratories; the 379th MP Laboratory (CI), in Washington, D.C.; the 498th Laboratory (CI), in Wichita, Kansas; and, the 380th MP Detachment (Crime Lab), Oakland Army Base, Oakland, California.
+These laboratories trained and maintained professional relationships with the laboratory at Fort Gordon, Georgia.

 During the Vietnam War, a fourth forensic laboratory was established as the U.S. Army Republic of Vietnam, Crime Laboratory, Long Binh, Vietnam.
 As America’s involvement in Vietnam was reduced, this laboratory was closed and its mission was turned over to the Japan Laboratory.

-In 1985, MG Eugene R. Cromartie, USACIDC’s Commander, directed the reorganization of the USACIDC laboratory structure.
+In 1985, Maj.
+Gen. Eugene R. Cromartie, USACIDC’s commander, directed the reorganization of the USACIDC laboratory structure.
 That decision was implemented in 1987 with the unification of USACIDC’s three crime laboratories under one command - the USACIL: a centrally directed forensic laboratory system to provide cost effective, state of the art, full service forensic laboratory support to Department of Defense law enforcement and legal agencies worldwide.

 The 1990s brought the end of the Cold War and with it, a reduction of U.S. military commitments in Asia and Europe.
 As a result of DoD downsizing in response to reduced commitments; USACIL-PACIFIC was deactivated on September 15, 1993; USACIL Europe was deactivated on June 1, 1996; and laboratory operations were consolidated at USACIL-CONUS, which assumed worldwide mission responsibility.